piero-g/markdown-workflow/README.md

 ## Workflow

-1. Manuscripts ready for layout (in DOCX or ODT file format) will be placed by editors in a directory named `./0-original/`.
+1. Copyedited manuscripts that are ready for layout preparation (in DOCX, ODT or TEX file format) will be placed by editors in the directory named `./0-original/`.
-2. The first conversion of manuscripts into markdown is carried from shell with `./fulltext-markdown.sh`.
+2. The first conversion of manuscripts into markdown is carried from shell with [`./fulltext-markdown.sh`](#fulltext-markdown).
 Converted manuscripts will be placed in the `./1-layout/` directory; an empty YAML for article-level metadata is prepended to each file.
 3. Editors will then work in the `./1-layout/` directory, inserting metadata and other settings for each article, using YAML syntax.
 Editors will also fix the markdown syntax of each full-text
-4. When needed, the second conversion of manuscripts from markdown into publication formats is possible from shell, with `./markdown-galleys.sh`.
+4. When needed, the second conversion of manuscripts from markdown into publication formats is possible from shell, with [`./markdown-galleys.sh`](#markdown-galleys-options).
 Generated files will be available in the `./2-publication/` directory.

 The last two steps shall be repeated until happy with the results.

+### fulltext-markdown

+This script converts ODT, DOCX, and TEX file to markdown format.
+It looks for files in the directory `./0-original/` and it writes new MD files to `./1-layout/`.

+It requires no argument.
+It will archive original manuscripts (see [`./archive/`](#backup-and-archive)).

+For suggested naming convention, see the documentation.
+_(ToDo: write documentation)_

-### markdown-galleys options
+### markdown-galleys

 Currently the script for the conversion from markdown to publication files supports some options:

+- `-h`, `--help`: display this message and exit
-- `-h` or `--html` for the conversion to html format
+- `-H`, `--html`: convert only to HTML format
-- `-p` or `--pdf` for the conversion to pdf and TeX formats
+- `-p`, `--pdf`: convert only to PDF and TeX formats
-- `-x` or `--xml` for the conversion to xml formats
+- `-x`, `--xml`: convert only to JATS XML formats
-- `-w` or `--word` for the conversion to docx format -- experimental
+- `-w`, `--word`: convert only to DOCX format -- experimental (useful for additional copyediting or antiplagiarism)
-- `-b` or `--backup` will backup the current markdown files (find them in the archive), without any actual conversion
+- `-b`, `--backup` will backup the current markdown files (find them in [./archive/layout-versions/](#backup-and-archive)), without any actual conversion

 Options can be combined; if no option is specified, the script will generate all formats (with the exception of the word format, that is available only when the `--word` option is given).
 The `--backup` option will exclude any other option.